Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The popular Narrows trail

-📍 Google Maps | Phone: (435) 772-3256 | Website | Hours: 24 hours | Entrance: $35 per vehicle, $30 per motorcycle
+📍 Google Maps | Phone: (435) 772-3256 | Website | Hours: 24 hours | Entrance: $35 per vehicle | 👉 Browse Zion National Park Tours on Viator

 Zion National Park is the most visited national park in Utah and one of the top national parks in the United States.
-Most visitors travel to the Southwestern desert state for the sole purpose of visiting this small, but dense, national park.

-Zion National Park is characterized by stunning red rock canyons and sweeping overlooks.
-It even has some of the most famous hiking trails in Utah like The Narrows and Angels Landing.
+It’s characterized by stunning red rock canyons and sweeping overlooks.
+Visitors can also experience famous hiking trails like The Narrows and Angels Landing.

 Arches National Park

-Discover some of the 2,000 natural arches at this Moab national park
+Discover some of the 2,000 natural arches at this Moab national park.

-📍 Google Maps | Phone: (435) 719-2299 | Website | Hours: 24 hours | Entrance: $30 per vehicle, $25 per motorcycle
+📍 Google Maps | Phone: (435) 719-2299 | Website | Hours: 24 hours | Entrance: $30 per vehicle | 👉 Browse Arches National Park Tours on Viator

-One of my personal favorite national parks in Utah, Arches National Park is a sandstone paradise.
-There are over 2,000 natural arches residing in the national park, making Arches one of the most unique desert parks in the west.
+One of my personal favorite national parks in Utah, Arches National Park, is a sandstone paradise.
+There are over 2,000 natural arches residing in the national park, making Arches one of the most unique desert parks in the West.

 Bryce Canyon National Park

-Hike among unique geological formations known as hoodoos for an extraterrestrial-like experience
+Hike among unique geological formations known as hoodoos for an extraterrestrial-like experience.

 Overlooking view from the Bryce Canyon National Park during a sunny morning

-📍 Google Maps | Phone: (435) 834-5322 | Website | Hours: 24 hours | Entrance: $35 per vehicle, $30 per motorcycle
+📍 Google Maps | Phone: (435) 834-5322 | Website | Hours: 24 hours | Entrance: $35 per vehicle | 👉 Browse Bryce Canyon National Park Tours on Viator

 Bryce Canyon National Park is one of the top national parks in Utah.
 Erect geologic formations called hoodoos dot the horizon in Bryce Canyon, the postcard feature of the park.